Label-efficient Time Series Representation Learning: A Review: Cross-domain Learning

 Adversarial-based UDA methods are computationally expensive and can be more difficult to implement than distance-based UDA methods.
 However, they are more effective at reducing the large domain shift between source and target domains.

-Another line of works attempt to address the UDA problem from a different perspective.
-For example, \citet{cotmix} propose a contrastive-based approach to mitigate the domain shift.
-The authors attempt to move the source and target domains to an intermediate domain with a constrastive loss.
-Furthermore, \citet{MAPU} present a pioneering approach to adapt the unlabeled target domain to a labeled source domain in a source-free manner, i.e., the adaptation occurs without accessing the source domain data.
-Such a method promotes the data privacy.
+Another line of work attempts to address the UDA problem from a different perspective.
+For example, COTMix \cite{cotmix} proposes a contrastive-based approach to mitigate the domain shift.
+The authors attempt to move the source and target domains to an intermediate domain with a contrastive loss.
+Furthermore, \citet{MAPU} present an approach to adapt the unlabeled target domain to a labeled source domain in a source-free manner, i.e., the adaptation occurs without accessing the source domain data.
+Such a method promotes data privacy.
+Also, SEA~\cite{SEA} addresses domain adaptation by aligning features at both local sensor-specific features and correlations and global overall sensor features levels, while a multi-branch self-attention mechanism captures spatial-temporal dependencies using graph neural networks.
+However, this method can be only applied to the multivariate time series.